Kaleido-subs/FSN-Heavens-Feel/02/hf2-petzku-qc.md

 Crime Sans

-> 01:17:53: but the treasure box of a magician sounds pretty.

-I think I prefer 'sorcerer' for 魔法使い (mahoutsukai), feels more "mythical" than 'magician'.
-Would need consultation with Light's Fate Translator Friend

 > 01:20:25: that you'd never betray anything. {###}

 `###` indeed.
 I feel like 'anything' is the problem here.